AliasgarSabunwala/aliasgarsabun/README.md

 - Intrusion detection system (IDS) and IPS.

 ## Cyber Security Certifications
-- I have TCM Practical Ethical Hacker certifications and
+- I have TCM "Practical Ethical Hacker" certification
-- C | EH practical scholarship.

 ## Computer Network Certifications
 - I have The Bytes and Bytes of Computer Networking certification by Google.